isomerpages/govtech-gobusiness/_browse-all-solutions-Early-Childhood/Data-Analytics-for-Centre-Operations.md

 Up to 70% for SMEs, 50% for non-SMEs

-This solution is supported by by Early Child Development Agency (ECDA).
+This solution is supported by Early Child Development Agency (ECDA).

 ## Pre-Approved Solutions